What Saturn retrograde 2023 in Pisces means and its effects on the zodiacs

 Scorpio (23 October – 21 November)

-Saturn retrograding in Pisces will make this intense water sign tap into their creative side.
+Saturn retrograde in Pisces will have an immense effect on this intense water sign to tap into their creative side.
 This fixed sign will be forced to take on unfinished projects and ensure their completion.
 They will be more disciplined and inspired to take up new assignments, too.
 Overall, this period is great for Scorpios working in arts or other related fields.

 Sagittarius (22 November – 21 December)